Updated September 1, 2020.

 "Not Detected" Result means no SARS-CoV-2 genetic material was detected.

-This is generally good news.
-Still, we strongly recommend continuing to care for yourself and practicing social distancing and handwashing regardless, as this test can sometimes miss SARS-CoV-2, especially if you haven’t had symptoms, or if you had symptoms but they started more than 7 days before the date of your test.
+While this result means you likely do not have COVID-19, we strongly recommend continuing to care for yourself and practicing social distancing and handwashing regardless, as this test can sometimes miss SARS-CoV-2, especially if you haven’t had symptoms, or if you had symptoms but they started more than 7 days before the date of your test.

 If you haven’t had any symptoms but you had an exposure to someone who tested positive for COVID-19, we advise you to stay home for 14 days since your last exposure to COVID-19..
 If you did not have an exposure to someone who tested positive for COVID-19, we recommend continuing to monitor your health and practice social distancing.